Need an answer, have a question?

 However, extra photographers during the posed "formal" photos can be a serious problem.
 Recently I have had far more problems with well-meaning relatives getting in my way while trying to take photos using their own cameras.
 With multiple photographers/cameras in action, the subjects can become confused about where they should be looking.
 A group picture with everyone looking in different directions just doesn't cut it!
 If other people wish to try to take photos of the poses I arrange they will have to wait until after I finish my own shots, and I would prefer it if they simply turned their cameras off and let me do my job without interference.
 The best thing you can do is to tell these amateur photographers that you can make copies of the photos for them if they want one.
 After all, you will own the negatives or digital files and can easily make copies for anyone who wants one.
 And I can guarantee that the quality of my photos will be better than anything the "wannabes" can produce with their equipment!

-For all of the Digital packages I try to have all of your photos posted online where you and your friends and family can view them within a couple of days.
 It takes a little longer to get your photos printed; with digital packages I should have your 4x6 prints within 2-3 weeks, and with film packages I usually will have your 4x6 photos ready within 4 weeks.
 Depending on the package you select, you may also receive an album or a quantity of enlargements.
-You order the album or enlargements after you've had a chance to look over your CD and your initial prints.
+You order the album or enlargements after you've had a chance to look over your files and your initial prints.
 Some couples are ready to order their album/enlargements within a few days, while others might not order for several months - it's up to you.

 I always like to finish the formal photos at least 30 minutes before the ceremony is scheduled to begin.
 Depending on the size of your wedding party and family groups, the group photography takes roughly 30-45 minutes.
 To do photos of the bride and groom both separately and together takes another 15-30 minutes.
 To be safe, figure you should start your formal photos no less than 90 minutes before your ceremony, usually two hours before if you have a large family and/or wedding party, or if you want to have more time to spend creating a variety of photos.
 If you choose to do some of your photography at another location, you need to plan for both the photography time as well as travel time to the ceremony site.
 I'll help you plan your time line to make your photography go as smoothly as possible.